MikeGawi/ePiframe_plugin/docs/SETUP.md

     └── _plugin.py
 ```

 *plugin_name* is the main directory of the plugin and it should be changed to the actual plugin name.
+Dot characters ('.') are prohibited in the *plugin_name* due to Python module recognition!

 |File|Description|
 |----|-----------|